Understanding Metrics by Cohort (Advanced Analytics)

 Sender Provider

-The data can also be sorted based on the email provider of the email account used for sending.
-These email providers include:
+Data can also be filtered by the email provider of the sending email account:

 Gmail